 The guidance and advice your tutor provides on your translations will be geared towards your particular level and will include fundamental aspects of the translation process.

-Your course is delivered through online resources in the form of text-based materials, to be accessed via our web site.
+Your course is delivered through text-based materials and interaction with a designated translation tutor.
 The course book is for self-study and background reading, the translation assignments come with a clear task outline and your personal tutor will provide written feedback on your translations.
 Your one-to-one tutorials are conducted by email, phone or Skype and offer additional opportunities for exchange with your tutor.

 Students on the Introductory Course get:

 - The Translator Training course book

 - Six translation assignments in subject area(s) of your choice, evaluated by your tutor

 - Three tutorials, conducted by phone, Skype or email

 Course duration and enrolment

 You may enrol on the course at any time of the year and you can follow it from anywhere in the world.
 You maintain contact with your tutor via email and/or phone at times that suit you, and you choose the pace at which you work.
 Your timetable is up to you, all we ask is that you keep a firm eye on your goal and complete your course within 12 months of enrolling.
 You can spend some time initially on reading about translation or tackle your practical assignments right away, building up the skills level required in the profession and in an examination.
 Our flexible course structure allows you to blend study with work and family commitments.